b3hold23/car-loan-payment/README.md

 3. Click the "Submit" button.
 4. Enter a monthly-payment quote from a third-party (optional).
-5. View the base calculation at 0% and the difference from the quote.
+5. View the monthly base payment and potential savings.
 6. Click "Tips" button for suggestions to better understand potential charges.

 ### Example

-If the user enters a vehicle price of $48,000, a down payment of $9,600, and a loan term of 72 months, a monthly base payment of $533.33 at 0% interest will be displayed.
+If the user enters a vehicle price of $48,000, a down payment of $9,600, and a loan term of 72 months, a monthly base payment of $533.33 will be displayed.
 If a third-party quote was entered, the difference between the third party quote and the base monthly payment will be shown, indicating potential savings.
-Suggestions for additional costs are indicated.
+Suggestions for identifying additional costs are indicated.

 ## Screenshot